-- 6.17 The Union and the City agree to the following: - A. A re-opener on impacts associated with any revisions made to the Affordable Care Act (ACA); - B. For the duration of the agreement, the Coalition agrees that the City may open negotiations associated with any changes to mandatory subject related to the Gender/Race Workforce EquityRace and Social Justice Initiative (RSJI) efforts; - C. For the duration of the agreement, the City agrees to a re-opener to discuss the City's compensation philosophy and methods and processes associated with determining wage adjustments, including the City's interest in total compensation; and

-- D. For duration of the agreement, the Coalition agrees to open negotiations to modify Personnel Rule 10.3.3 to include current employees in the City's criminal background check policy. - C. Changes arising from or related to the Washington Paid Family and Medical Leave Program (Title 50A RCW) including, but not limited to, changes to the City's current paid leave program benefit which may arise as a result of final rulemaking from the State of Washington, which may include changes to the draw down requirements associated with the City's Paid Family and Parental Leave programs. - D. No later than June 1, 2020, the parties agree to reopen the contracting out provisions related to notice and types of information when the City is contracting out, and provisions related to comparable wages and benefits when work is contracted out.
-Contracting out will be part of the Labor-Management Leadership Committee (LMLC) workplan for 2019-2020. - E. Upon 60 days notice by either party between June 1, 2020 and October 30, 2020, the parties to reopen the collective bargaining agreement for the limited purpose of discussing and addressing the impact of any terms and conditions of work for Community Service Officers and/or CSO Supervisors not otherwise covered by the terms of the collective bargaining agreement effective January 1, 2019 through December 31, 2021.
+- 6.16 The Union and the City agree to the following: - A. A re-opener on impacts associated with any revisions made to the Affordable Care Act (ACA); - B. For the duration of the agreement, the Coalition agrees that the City may open negotiations associated with any changes to mandatory subject related to the Race and Social Justice Initiative (RSJI) efforts; - C. Changes arising from or related to the Washington Paid Family and Medical Leave Program (Title 50A RCW) including, but not limited to, changes to the City's current paid leave program benefit which may arise as a result of final rulemaking from the State of Washington, which may include changes to the draw down requirements associated with the City's Paid Family and Parental Leave programs. - D. No later than June 1, 2020, the parties agree to reopen the contracting out provisions related to notice and types of information when the City is contracting out, and provisions related to comparable wages and benefits when work is contracted out.
+Contracting out will be part of the Labor-Management Leadership Committee (LMLC) workplan for 2019-2020. - E. Upon 60 days' notice by either party between June 1, 2020 and October 30, 2020, the parties to reopen the collective bargaining agreement for the limited purpose of discussing and addressing the impact of any terms and conditions of work for Community Service Officers and/or CSO Supervisors not otherwise covered by the terms of the collective bargaining agreement effective January 1, 2019 through December 31, 2021.